Bloodsport 4: The Dark Kumite: Production

 The prison sequences were shot at a real prison in Bulgaria and actual prisoners were extras in the scenes.
 Although the film was shot in Bulgaria, Bloodsport 4 is set in the United States.
 This not only makes it the only Bloodsport movie set there, but the only Bloodsport movie to not be set where it was shot.
-Though Daniel Bernhardt stars in all Bloodsport films except the first, his character is different from Alex Cardo from Bloodsport III and is now John Keller in this film.
+Though Daniel Bernhardt stars in the previous two films, his character John Keller is different from Alex Cardo in the prior installments.

 Reception

 The film was panned by critics.
-Robert Pardi of TV Guide gave the film one star and said: "The good news is that you needn't bother watching the first three BLOODSPORT flicks in order to make sense of this sequel.
+Robert Pardi of TV Guide gave the film one star and said: "The good news is that you needn't bother watching the first three Bloodsport flicks in order to make sense of this sequel.
 The bad news is that it's pure Grade-Z schlock."

-In other media

-The film was distributed with various titles for the foreign market: